Feeling Like I Can’t Wake Up: Causes, And How To Beat It

 Sleep Quality And Mental Health

 Getting a good night’s sleep matters — more than you might think.
-Several medically reviewed studies point to a link between sleep deprivation and mental health issues.
-In fact, according to the APA, just an extra 60-90 minutes of sleep per night can improve your concentration and memory, boost your mood, and treat all kinds of mental and physical health issues.
+Several medically reviewed studies point to a link between sleep deprivation and mental health concerns.
+In fact, according to the APA, just an extra 60-90 minutes of sleep per night can improve your concentration and memory, boost your mood, and treat all kinds of mental and physical health conditions.

 Medical Conditions That Impact Sleep Quality